laravel/docs/migrations.md

 <a name="creating-tables"></a>
 ### Creating Tables

 To create a new database table, use the `create` method on the `Schema` facade.
-The `create` method accepts two arguments: the first is the name of the table, while the second is a `Closure` which receives a `Blueprint` object that may be used to define the new table:
+The `create` method accepts two arguments: the first is the name of the table, while the second is a closure which receives a `Blueprint` object that may be used to define the new table:

     Schema::create('users', function (Blueprint $table) {
         $table->id();